DHTMLX/gantt-docs/data/desktop/colouring_lines.md

 }}

 {{note
 To style other elements of dependency links, use the templates listed in the desktop/dependency_templates.md article.
 }}

-The similar approach can be applied to tasks.
-Read more about this [here](desktop/colouring_tasks.md#redefiningthetaskstemplate)
+A similar approach can be applied to tasks.
+Read more about it [here](desktop/colouring_tasks.md#redefiningthetaskstemplate).

 Specifying color in the properties of the link object
 -----------------------------------------------------

 To specify a custom color for a dependency link, you can add extra property to the data object:

-- **color** - the color of the link <br> <br>
+- **color** - the color of the link

 <img src="desktop/link_color_property.png"/>

 {{note
-Note, these is a special property.
+Note, this is a special property.
-By default, the gantt checks whether a link has it and if it does, applies the related value to the link.
-Otherwise - uses the predefined color.
+By default, Gantt checks whether a link has it and if it does, applies the related value to the link.
+Otherwise, the predefined color is applied.
 }}

 {{snippet